 The mission of AGENDA is to improve outcomes for individuals with all forms of autism by fostering a genetics-first approach to autism and neurodevelopmental disorders research, and by strengthening collaborations among organizations representing genetically-defined disorders associated with neurodevelopmental disorders and autism.
 We do this through collaborative studies with over 20 patient advocacy groups, scientists and industry, communication to stakeholders, improving methods in resources like registries, and learning opportunities such as meetings around gastrointestinal issues.

-The goal of this project is to establish a future collaborative network that will help in identification, evaluation and possible diagnosis and intervention for the Next Generation: the children of typically developing siblings of individuals with autism spectrum disorder (ASD).
-The study will begin at two sites where adult siblings have participated in previous research tracking autism families into adulthood: Emory University (under the direction of Dr. Mikle South) and University of California, Los Angeles (under the direction of Dr. Catherine Lord).
-This first phase will talk to families about their research priorities, interests and experiences so future projects will bring in the family perspective.
-A recent ASF funded study showed an increased rate of autism in children of the non-diagnosed siblings, therefore it is it is clear that future research examining heritability of ASD should expand into the next generation.
+The goal of this project is to establish a future collaborative network that will help in the identification, evaluation and possible diagnosis and intervention for the Next Generation: the children of typically developing siblings of individuals with autism spectrum disorder (ASD).
+The study has begun at two sites where adult siblings have participated in previous research tracking autism families into adulthood: Emory University (under the direction of Dr. Mikle South) and University of California, Los Angeles (under the direction of Dr. Catherine Lord).
+This first phase includes talking to families about their research priorities, interests and experiences so future projects will bring in the family perspective.
+A recent ASF-funded study showed an increased rate of autism in children of non-diagnosed siblings, therefore it is clear that future research examining the heritability of ASD should expand into the next generation.
 This next generation needs early recognition, diagnosis and services that can help them live the most fulfilling lives possible, and in order to do that we need a better understanding of their needs.

 Created during the COVID-19 pandemic, Sam’s Sibs Stick Together aims to offer extra support for autism siblings, present findings of research that focus on siblings, and discuss resources available for siblings of all ages.